gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack spat over the railing.
-"Ain't nobody here would call the police," he growled, though from the look on his face
+"Ain't nobody here would call the police," he growled, the look on his face putting the lie to his words.
-Iffy could tell he had been thinking about it.

 Wales nodded and hurried down the gangplank.
 The trio left on the *Guinevere* watched him jog away on the pier.